 The building block of any protein is the amino acid, which has an amino end (NH2) and a carboxyl end (COOH).
-The structure of a generalized aminio acid as well as the specific structures of the 20 biological amino acids are shown in Figure 1 and 2 respectively.
+The structure of generalized amino acid, as well as the specific structures of the 20 biological amino acids, are shown in Figure 1 and 2 respectively.

 The R indicates the variable component (R-group) of each amino acid.
 Alanine and Valine, for example, are both nonpolar amino acids, but they differ, as do all amino acids, by the composition of their R-groups.
 All living things (and even viruses) use various combinations of the same twenty amino acids.
 A very powerful bit of evidence for the phylogenetic connection of all living things.

-- Peptide bond is backbone of the proteins.
+- The peptide bond is the backbone of the proteins.
 Why?

 - What are the stabilizing forces involved in Protein organizations

 Amino acids are linked together into a polypeptide, the primary structure in the organization of proteins.

 The primary structure of a protein is the sequence of amino acids, which is directly related to the sequence of information in the RNA molecule, which in turn is a copy of the information in the DNA molecule.